SEMO-GABD/SEMO-GABD.github.io/README.md

 Graphical Analysis of Biological Data will teach you how to

-- explore, groom, and visualize data,
+- explore, groom, and visualize data;
-- make all of that reproducible, reusable, and shareable
+- make all of that reproducible, reusable, and shareable;
-- use R to accomplish these tasks.
+- use R to accomplish these tasks; and
+- use Git to maintain your code and data.

 This course is built on and emphasizes [open access](https://en.wikipedia.org/wiki/Open_access) to data, analysis, and reproducible results.